-Exceptional Dentistry is pleased to offer dental orthotics for patients who struggle with a misaligned bite, TMJ disorder or bruxism (teeth grinding).
-Our skilled dentist, Dr. James Powell, can provide you with a comfortable, custom-made orthotic to improve and preserve your smile so that you can eat, speak and live free of discomfort.
-Please feel free to contact us at (661) 349-7725 if you would like to learn more about receiving a dental orthotic in Palmdale, California.
+Do you grind or clench your teeth while awake or asleep?
+If you struggle a misaligned bite, TMJ disorder or bruxism (teeth grinding) our experienced dentist, Dr. James Powell, can provide you with a comfortable, custom-made orthotic at Exceptional Dentistry in Palmdale, CA to improve and preserve your smile so that you can eat, speak, and live free of discomfort.

-A dental orthotic is a removable dental appliance that you wear to relieve the symptoms of TMD, such as:
+A dental orthotic is a removable dental appliance that you wear.
+It can be removable or semi-permanent (meaning that they are fixed to the teeth to be removed later), but is meant to be worn all of the time to relieve the symptoms of TMD, such as:

 - Chronic jaw pain, jaw soreness, jaw stiffness or tired jaws